-- As per 45 CFR 286.75 (a) (7), KTTP will apply the following dispute resolution process for all individuals or families who wish to appeal KTTP's decision to deny, reduce, suspend, sanction or terminate assistance. - During the application process, all adverse actions or sanctions must be appealed in writing.
-Any participant at risk of losing assistance or receiving sanctions will be issued a notice of adverse action 10 business days prior to the on-set of the action. - Adverse actions and or sanctions may be appealed; all appeals must be submitted in writing to the Family Service Specialist within 10 business days of occurrence or proposed change.
-The Family Service Specialist will notify the individual in writing within 10 business days of the decision. - The individual may further appeal the decision to the KTTP Executive Director within 10 business days of receiving the Family Service Specialists' decision.
-The KTTP Executive Director will make a decision and notify the individual in 10 business days. - The individual can further appeal the KTTP Executive Director's decision to the Tribal Council within 10 business days of receiving the KTTP Executive Director's decision.
+- As per 45 CFR 286.75 (a) (7), KTTP will apply the following dispute resolution process for all individuals or families who wish to appeal KTTP's decision to deny, reduce, suspend, sanction or terminate assistance. - KTTP will issue a notice of adverse action within 10 business days before said action will begin to participants at risk of losing assistance, receiving sanctions, and/or suspension. - All appeals must be submitted in writing to the Family Service Specialist within 10 business days of receiving the notice of adverse action. - The Family Service Specialist will notify the participant in writing within 10 business days of receiving the appeal of their decision. - The participant may further appeal the decision to the KTTP Executive Director within 10 business days of receiving the Family Service Specialists' decision. - The KTTP Executive Director will make a decision and notify the individual in 10 business days of receiving 2nd level appeal. - The participant can further appeal the KTTP Executive Director's decision to the Tribal Council within 10 business days of receiving the KTTP Executive Director's decision and may submit the appeal to the Tribal Council who will notify participant of their decision within 10 business day of receiving the 3rd level appeal.
 The Tribal Council's decision shall be final.